rameshkr1994/Data-Science-Cookbook/Model Deployment/Model-Monitoring/Notes.md

 [ picture ]

-We take some input data { xi, yi}, we have some training algorithm, which is specific to the kind of model you are training
+We take some input data { xi, yi}, we have some training algorithm, which is specific to the kind of model you are training.
+This training algorithm produces a model M using the set of data.
+And once we have M we can deploy it in the real world where it gets new data xj and it task is to produce the yi
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzMDk4MTAwMV19
+eyJoaXN0b3J5IjpbLTIwMzExMTAyODNdfQ==
 -->